Accessibility

 The desk will, similar to Infodesk, act as first level support, but has more awareness and sensitivity about the do's and don'ts of disability support.
 They also have some communication aids covering the basics of being excellent to disabled.

 We also aim to have some very limited short-form assistance available, which you can request by giving Helpdesk a call or by showing up in person.
 If there are capacities left over and our angel is free, you will receive any viable assistance that does not exceed 30 minutes.
 This is handled on a first come, first served basis, and can be used e.g. for being taken from point A to B or to transcribe conversations.
-As availibility is extremely limited, please only use this service if you absolutely need it.
+As availability is extremely limited, please only use this service if you absolutely need it.
 If you foresee the need for permanent a personal assistant, please bring your own.

 You can also assemble or get help with assembling your Hidden Disability Badge: